Rapper DuBaby cut from Lollapalooza line-up over homophobic remarks

-Rapper DaBaby was dropped from the closing line-up of the Lollapalooza festival on Sunday following crude and homophobic remarks he made last week at a Miami-area music festival.
+Rapper DaBaby was cut from the closing line-up of the Lollapalooza festival on Sunday following crude and homophobic remarks he made last week at a Miami-area music festival.

 The Grammy-nominated artist, whose name is Jonathan Kirk, had been scheduled as a closing act on the final night of the four-day music festival in downtown Chicago.
 Lollapalooza organizers tweeted Sunday that rapper Young Thug would perform at 9pm instead.